 So when we speak about this topic many people make objections to them that including within Kagyu itself.
 So probably these are instructions on the co-emergent Mahamudra from Atisha passed down to Gampopa.
 At that time, some students who were a bit degenerate but interested in the teachings, called them the co-emergent mahamudra.
 Generally, we talk about three types of Mahamudra, as ways of talking about the ways of teaching it, the Sutra and Tantra Mahamudra.
 Some people say there is no real difference between these two.”

-The first point in the main part of the teaching of the ‘Seven Pointing Outs’: Calm-Abiding (Zhi-Ney) and what meditation is not
+The first point in the ‘Seven Pointing Outs’: Instructions on Calm-Abiding/Shamatha (Zhi-Ney)

 1. Placing the mind